 This is my review of the CZ P10 F Optics Ready model, which I picked up in August 2021.
 I purchased this with my own funds, paying retail price.
 MSRP from CZ is $649, and I paid only slightly less than that before taxes.
 Even though it’s been out for a while, I wanted to document my thoughts before I started diving down the modification rabbit hole.

 Writing reviews on things I’ve spent my own money on always comes with a bit of caution.
 I tend to spend an inordinate amount of time researching and weighing options before putting down money, so there’s a psychological risk of not wanting to poo poo my decision.
-I can say that the P10 F doesn’t really fall into that category, though, because it was more of an impulse buy than anything.
+I can say that the P10 F doesn’t really fall into that category, though, because it was more of an impulse buy.
 I’m not particularly rooting for an outcome one way or another.

 As of this writing, I’ve got a few hundred rounds of live fire, and more than two thousand dry fires through the P10 F. I’m ready to start making judgements about a few things.

 As with most of my reviews this one is long and has lots of details.
 I like to add as much information as I can for any big buying decision.
 So if you’re pressed for time, here are my quick thoughts.